-Shay excepted the hand shake, and gave a nod to both Cassidy and Katie.
+Shay excepted the handshake and gave a nod to both Cassidy and Katie.
 He never stopped looking at her.

-Shay couldn’t stop looking at rapidly was the young woman he’s almost assaulted in his mind.
+What Shay couldn’t stop looking at rapidly was the young woman he’s almost assaulted in his mind.
 Now that he had some common sense returning to him, he got to see the features of Kathryn.
 She looked to be around the same age as him, give or take a year, with waves of a rich ginger hair that were the color of autumn leaves.
-What captured him the most however were the deep green-blue eyes, the colors that reminded him of sailing on the coasts with the Morrigan.
+What captured him the most, however, were the deep green-blue eyes, the colors that reminded him of sailing on the coasts with the Morrigan.
 Those eyes showed a new kind of breed of women: intelligent, stubborn, and honorable.
 Reminded him of the girls back at Galloway or Dublin.
 Galloway.
-Even the thought of the conversations of the home land and of the type of women most desired to Liam brought a pain deeper then the throb all over his body.
+Even the thought of the conversations of the homeland and of the type of women most desired to Liam brought a pain deeper than the throb all over his body.
 How could Liam, his best and only friend ended up literally shooting him in the back?
 Was is even possible for him to do it?

-He gave a sharp gasp of pain, and grasped his side as he shifted in the bed.
+He gave a sharp gasp of pain and grasped his side as he shifted in the bed.
 Katie shook her head.

-“Whatever you’d went through, seems that you’d didn’t had enough luck.”
-Kathryn said.
+“Whatever you’d went through, seems that you’d didn’t had enough luck,” Kathryn said.

 “Lass, the first thing you need to know about me is, I make my own luck.”